sagefy/sagefy/docs/Updates.md

+## UPDATE -- 2019 Mar 4

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2019 Feb 19 - 2019 Mar 3

+- Re-added the ability to sign up for an account.
+- Progress towards log in / password reset / log out / settings.

+### Upcoming Two Weeks:

+- Complete log in / password reset / log out / settings.
+- Start adding back in the learning experience.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgef.cc/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Feb 19

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.